CCBDA-UPC/Assignments-2020/Lab09.md

+# Lab session #9: Enhancing your web app using additional cloud services

+This hands-on session will guide you through the creation of a load balancer attached to several web servers.
+We will be using [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping) to create this example.

+## Task 9.1: Bootstrap the creation of your web server

+### Configure the EC2 serving as a seed for the rest of the example

-Go to AWS console and lauch a new EC2 instance:
+Go to [AWS console](https://eu-west-1.console.aws.amazon.com/ec2/) and lauch a new EC2 instance:

 1. use Ubuntu 16.x as base AMI